 One day when I was playing in the streets, a stranger came up to me.
 He asked me if I was the son of Mustapha the tailor.
 “I am, sir,” I said, “but he died a long time ago.”
-The man put his arms around me and said he was my uncle.
+The man put his arms around me and told me he was my uncle.
 “Go tell your mother I’m coming,” he said.
-I ran to the house, and my mother was amazed to see him because she thought my father’s brother was dead.
+I ran to the house, and my mother was amazed to see him because she thought my father’s brother had died.

 The earth shook and revealed a square stone with a brass ring in the middle.
 I tried to run away, but the man caught me and gave me such a blow that he knocked me down.
 “Fear nothing.
 But OBEY me,” he said.
 He ordered me to go down into the earth.

-He wasn’t my uncle!
+Then I knew that he wasn’t my uncle!
+I cursed myself.
 None of this would have happened if I hadn’t been idle.
 Why hadn’t I found my own trade?

 Aladdin in Aladdin and the Wonderful Lamp, Blue Fairy Book.
 Illustration by Albert Robida.